From societal climate needs to individual climate actions

 Founding Year: 2014

 Location: Trondheim, Norway

 Ducky is a digital tool designed to quantify, visualise and communicate everyday climate activities in order to spread knowledge and motivate people towards climate-friendly habits and sustainable lifestyles.
-It helps in reaching personal, business, local, regional, national and global climate goals.
+It helps users to achieve their personal targets, and facilitates progress towards business, local, regional, national and global climate goals.

 Ducky interlinks the environmental needs amongst all societal stakeholders (state, municipalities, businesses, NGOs, researchers and households) in one digital solution.
 In this way, Ducky shall enable policy makers to communicate and reach climate goals while using digital innovation to merge societal climate needs with individual climate actions.

-Team Members: Silje S. Solberg (Service development and user testing) Mads Simonsen (Organizational management) Johan Eilertsen (Service development and interaction design) Bogdan Glogovac (PR and Communication) Christian Jørgensen (Lead technology and programming) Arne S. Skeie (Interaction design) Tommy Østgård (Programming) Saradha Kannan (Programming) Nathan Reeves Bird (Programming) Johannes Andersen (Programming) Yngvild Lien (Pedagogy and communication) Peter Bakkeid (Business development and lean specialist)
+Team Members: Silje S. Solberg (Service development and user testing), Mads Simonsen (Organizational management), Johan Eilertsen (Service development and interaction design), Bogdan Glogovac (PR and Communication), Christian Jørgensen (Lead technology and programming), Arne S. Skeie (Interaction design), Tommy Østgård (Programming), Saradha Kannan (Programming), Nathan Reeves Bird (Programming), Johannes Andersen (Programming), Yngvild Lien (Pedagogy and communication) and, Peter Bakkeid (Business development and lean specialist).